numerai/numerox/examples/readme.rst

 Main classes
 ------------

+**Data** holds the Numerai dataset, parts of which are passed to a **Model** which makes a **Prediction** that is stored and analyzed.

 - `Data`_
 - `Model`_
 - `Prediction`_

 Run model
 ---------

+Running your model involves passing data to it and collecting its predictions, tasks that numerox automates.

 - `Compare model`_ performances
 - Your `first tournament`_